scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d.md

 ### Conclusion

 Recommendation is to use v5.
-Thus our final image.
+Thus our final DNS image.
 In conclusion

 `ENTRYPOINT /script.sh (shell form)` <-> `ENTRYPOINT ["sh", "-c", "/script.sh"] (exec form)`